dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-08-16-99-bottles-of-oop.md

 ```
 - `total_in_cents` no longer shows how the conversion happens.

-- Whoever calls total_in_cents only knows: “I send a message `convert_to_cents`”—they don’t directly know that it multiplies by 100 and converts to integer.
+- Whoever calls `total_in_cents` only knows: “I send a message `convert_to_cents`” they don’t directly know that it multiplies by 100 and converts to integer.

 - So if later someone asks: “Wait, does this return a float or an integer?” — you can’t see that directly in the `total_in_cents` method anymore.
 You must chase down into `convert_to_cents` to know.